 - Assessing the impact of mass evacuations on transportation network performance

 - Estimating transportation system/project impacts on air quality, equity, health, and well-being

 In these works, I use native and emerging data sources, incorporate latent variables and observable entities, and develop advanced statistical/econometric models.
 I am particularly interested in formulating policy and planning interventions that provide inclusive mobility solutions for users across socioeconomic and geographic spheres through my research.

 In addition to research, I also teach the graduate course Transport Planning and Economics (TTE 5501) in the Fall semester(s) and co-teach the undergraduate course Transportation II (TTE 4005) at the Department of Civil & Environmental Engineering, University of South Florida.
-My classes are interactive and provide the students with the tools to apply the taught modules and find solutions to challenges outside their classroom.
+My classes are interactive; my research outputs inform my teaching practices, and my courses will also help prepare students to be involved in my funded research.